pusher/pusher-http-dotnet/README.md

 #### Event Buffer

 Version 3.0.0 of the library introduced support for event buffering.
-The purpose of this functionality is to ensure that events that are triggered during whilst a client is offline for a short period of time will still be delivered.
+The purpose of this functionality is to ensure that events that are triggered during whilst a client is offline for a short period of time will still be delivered upon reconnection.

 *Note: this requires your Pusher application to be on a cluster that has the Event Buffer capability*